Lentil Salad with Green Olives

-Lentils are something I consider a “good carb,” but if you want to make the salad lower in carbs, I’d suggest using more red pepper and green onion and reducing the amount of lentils, for a lower-carb meatless salad that will be just as delicious.
-I think this vegan and gluten-free salad would make a great salad option for a Fourth of July barbecue or picnic; hope you enjoy.
+Lentils are what some diet plans consider a “good carb,” but if you want to make the salad lower in carbs, I’d suggest using more red pepper and green onion and reducing the amount of lentils, for a lower-carb meatless salad that will be just as delicious.

 (Scroll down for complete recipe with nutritional information.)

 - Put lentils in pan with 3 cups water, bring to very low simmer, and let cook until lentils are soft.
 (This will be about 30 minutes, but cooking times can vary quite a bit depending on how fresh the lentils are.)

 - Drain the lentils well while you chop up the green olives.
 I used a jar of green olives with pimento, and after I drained them I used the bowl attachment of my immersion blender (affiliate link) to get coarsely chopped olives and pimento pieces.

 - Slice the green onions and chop the green olives red pepper, and herbs.

 - Combine one tablespoon each of lemon juice, balsamic vinegar, and olive oil to make the marinade.